tiiuae/ghaf-infra/docs/nixos-anywhere.md

 ```

 ### Install NixOS using template configuration
-At this point, we are ready to bootstrap our example azure VM target with NixOS.
+At this point, we are ready to bootstrap your azure VM target with NixOS.

 As described in main [README](../README.md), this project uses [pyinvoke](https://www.pyinvoke.org/) to help with common deployment [tasks](./tasks.py).
-In this section, we show how to install the configuration you created above both using pyinvoke `install` helper task, as well as running nixos-anywhere manually.
+In this section, we show how to install the configuration you have now created both using pyinvoke `install` helper task, as well as running nixos-anywhere manually.

 #### Option 1: installing with pyinvoke helper